Thanks to last year's glorious sponsors!

 10:00 AM: Free play at Fairhaven Middle School's gymnasium

-11:00 AM - 5:30 PM: Free workshops (schedule link) for all skill levels in disciplines like juggling, hooping, dance
+11:00 AM - 5:30 PM: Free workshops (see last year's schedule) for all skill levels in disciplines like juggling, hooping, dance

 Props and other goodies available to borrow, try, or buy